zotko/jenkins-vscode-extensions-setup/README.md

 1. Run Jenkins jobs directly from VSCode using the Jenkins Runner extension.
 2. Lint your Jenkinsfile using the Jenkins Pipeline Linter Connector extension.
+3. Enjoy Groovy syntax highlighting for your Jenkinsfile and *.jenkins files.

 Refer to the respective extension documentation for detailed usage instructions.